2021 UC Startup Innovation Challenge

 In addition to Takachar and Sophie’s BioNutrients, five Startup Innovation Challenge competitors were recognized with a Social Impact Award and $10,000 for their innovative efforts to spur social change and justice, reduce environmental impacts, and bring opportunities and resources to underserved communities.

 The five Social Impact Awardees are:

 - ATP-CA, co-founded by UC Davis alumna Joelle Toney, this African American-owned startup seeks to combat climate change through CO2 capture, carbon reuse and sequestration in bio-products.

 - Brilliant Biome, co-founded by UC San Diego alumni Greg Peters and Sierra Simpson, offers a personalized microbiome approach to drug addiction and recovery.

 - Curies, co-founded by UC San Diego alumna Karen Yang, helps quickly connect patients to the right clinical trials.

 - Safi Organics, co-founded by UC Berkeley postdoctoral researcher Kevin Kung, sells a locally produced, COVID-resilient fertilizer to farmers in Kenya to increase both yield and income.

-- Skillful.ly, co-founded by UC Berkeley alum Brett Waikart and UC Berkeley Haas School of Business student Kelly Cure, uses cognitive neuroscience to provide insights into job seekers’ intrinsic strengths and skills.
+- Skillful.ly, co-founded by UC Berkeley alumni Brett Waikart and Johnson James Kanjirathinkal, and UC Berkeley Haas School of Business student Kelly Cure, uses cognitive neuroscience to provide insights into job seekers’ intrinsic strengths and skills.